 The Company's Shareholder Communications Policy supports communication with shareholders and other stakeholders in an open, regular and timely manner so that the market has sufficient information to make informed investment decisions on the operations and results of the Group.
-The Company believes that communicating with shareholders by electronic means, particularly through its website, is an efficient way of distributing information in a timely and convenient manner.
+The Company believes that communicating with shareholders by electronic means, particularly through its website and via social media platforms, is an efficient way of distributing information in a timely and convenient manner.